 - one specialist or honour specialist qualification, and at least half the number of graduate postsecondary credits required to qualify for a master’s degree, or

-- Candidates applying with a master’s degree or half master’s are required to submit a transcript of these courses to Niagara for evaluation to determine if the amended pre-requisites have been met.
+- Candidates applying with a master’s degree or half master’s are required to submit an official transcript of these courses to Niagara for evaluation to determine if the pre-requisites have been met.

 Admission Requirements for PART II PRINCIPAL’S QUALIFICATION

 - A member in good standing with the Ontario College of Teachers

 - Signed and Accepted Leadership Proposal